Watch our ‘Why Take Part’ video:

 Be the voice for families like yours

 Many families will be finding life especially difficult right now.
-Others may be in a more comfortable place.
+Other families may be in a more comfortable place.
 But for the study to be valuable, we need babies growing up in all different circumstances and in all different communities to take part.
 This is vital as it will enable us to make comparisons, see how these differences matter for children’s development and pinpoint the things that could help all children get the best start in life.

 Share your experiences